dair-ai/Prompt-Engineering-Guide/guides/prompt-adversarial.md

 ---
 ## Prompt Leaking
-Another common prompt attack aims to leak prompts which could contain confidential or proprietary information that was intended to public.
+Prompt leaking, a form of prompt injection, are prompt attacks designed to leak prompts which could contain confidential or proprietary information that was not intended for the public.

+Let's look a simple example of this below:

+*Prompt:*
 ```
 Text: "I was really happy with the gift!"
 Label: Positive